-Manufacturers are recommending fasteners torqued and then turned a certain number of degrees.
-Torque to yield bolts are typically torqued to snug with a torque gauge and then angled.
+Manufacturers of modern engines recommend torquing the bolt with a torque wrench and then turning a certain number of degrees.
+Torque-to-yield bolts are typically torqued to snug with a torque gauge and then angled.
 This process is known as the torque angle fastening method.

 Much of the turning effort turning the torque gauge is spent overcoming friction.
 In addition, variables like dirt and different lubricants affect the torque reading.
 Torquing a bolt to a snug fit with a torque wrench and then turning the bolt an exact number of degrees eliminates these problems and is more accurate and consistent.

-Manufacturers have been using torque to yield bolts to fasten cylinder heads to engine blocks for years.
+Manufacturers have used torque to yield bolts to fasten cylinder heads to engine blocks for years.
 As a result, specifications typically require a torque angle setting.

 Torque the cylinder head bolts from the inside out, starting at the intake manifold to 36-foot pounds, and then apply two angled turns.